Local pub comfort food

 - 1 disc homemade pie dough or store puff pastry

-- 1/4 yellow or white onion chopped into strips
+- 1/4 red or white onion chopped into skinny strips

 - 1/2 tsp balsamic vinegar